Roswell Rear-End Collision Lawyer

 • Medical treatment and billing records

 That said, it is worth mentioning that in cases where a violation of a law caused the accident, parties injured as a result may face a lower evidentiary burden.
 This is because failure to comply with governing law is sometimes considered automatic evidence of negligence.
-For example, Georgia’s tailgating law provides as follows:
+For example, Georgia’s tailgating law (O.C.G.A. § 40-6-49) provides as follows:

 “The driver of a motor vehicle shall not follow another vehicle more closely than is reasonable and prudent, having due regard for the speed of such vehicles and the traffic upon and the condition of the highway.”